tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Add artifact blade in the Azure portal with the Policy assignment artifact type selected and the Require specified tag on resource groups policy definition highlighted.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image132.png "Add artifact policy definition selection")

-    > **Note**: In Exercise 2, Azure Policy was used to automatically tag resources as they were created in a resource group, but recall that any tags on the resource group itself were not inherited.
+    > **Note**: In Exercise 2, Azure Policy was used to automatically tag resources as they were created in a resource group but recall that any tags on the resource group itself were not inherited.
 Through this blueprint, we will ensure that the *IOCode* and *CostCenter* tags are enforced on each resource group that is created *and* that the tags that are set on the resource group are automatically inherited by any child resources.

 8. Select **+ Add artifact...** and then select **Policy assignment** for the **Artifact type** in the **Add artifact** blade.